RobinBastiaan/inspirator/README.md

   placed in multiple smaller plugins-widgets.
 This makes large classes and functions not possible.
 - When editing a PBworks page, all plugins-widgets are not executed.
 This allows the source table to be only hidden when not editing for a clean and easy way for users to edit it by using CSS within a plugin-widget.
+- To make this project work on both the platform and the localhost, I added <div id="wikipage-inner"> to the file.
+Since this div is already present on a PBworks page, it is not needed to copy this element over.
+Only the source table needs to be added to the page as plain HTML.
+- Changing the colors of this project in order to be used in other (PBworks) color themes should be fairly easy via the use of CSS custom properties.

 ## Preview